rescript-lang/bucklescript.github.io/docs/build-overview.md

 **Note 2**: The watcher clears the screen with each rebuild.
 To suppress this, set the environment variable BS_WATCHNOCLEAR to some truthy value: `BS_WATCHNOCLEAR=1 npm start`

+**Note 3**: If you are developing across multiple devices, you may find the `-ws` configuration useful in order to have live-reloading across the network.
+Possible configurations are:
+- `bsb -make-world -w -ws _` (default)
+- `bsb -make-world -w -ws 0.0.0.0:9999`
+- `bsb -make-world -w -ws 5000`

 **To build only yourself**, use `bsb -make`.

 `bsb -help` to see all the available options.